ujuadimora-dev/simple_payroll/README.md

 ### Solved Bugs
 1. It was not been easy for me, I encounterd so many problems, expeciacially indent issues, while loop issues, validation issues, data not adding to spreadsheet.
-I have to go back to the drawing borad, credit  Sandwiche automation walkthrough Project, i was able to resovled all these problems.
+I have to go back to the drawing borad, credit to Sandwiche automation walkthrough Project, I was able to resolve all these problems.

-3. Particular issues i have when i wanted to in net_pay function, was giving me a wrong reuslt, I did not structure the loop while
+3. Particular issues , I have is,  when i wanted to  loop back in net_pay function, I was geting   a wrong reuslt, becuase I did not structure the loop while well.

-2. I found out that there ware  Logic errors:  while loop is not producing the expected output.
+2. I found out that there were  Logic errors:  while loop is not producing the expected output.
 I  Try stepping through my code line by line,  using print statements to debug and identify where the error is occurring.

 # Remaining Bug